Day 304 on #AYearOfBuses takes us back to the south coast – to Hastings, in fact, site of that famous battle in 1066.

 These days, you won’t find any invading Norman-French armies, but you will find an excellent bus route in the shape of Stagecoach’s 304.
 It runs from the seaside town along a splendid route deep into the High Weald Area of Outstanding Natural Beauty, to the large, very affluent village of Hawkhurst.

-Along the way, it passes close to the Battle Wine Estate Vineyard – and several others – and the charming, ancient village of Robertsbridge, thought to have been founded in 1176 and granted a market charter in 1198 by Richard I.
+Along the way, you can take bus tours adelaide that goes to a beautiful wine tour and it passes close to the Battle Wine Estate Vineyard – and several others – and the charming, ancient village of Robertsbridge, thought to have been founded in 1176 and granted a market charter in 1198 by Richard I.

 Robertsbridge is also home to the Robertsbridge Codex, a music manuscript of the 14th Century containing the earliest surviving music written specifically for the keyboard.